 What are those apps?

 - collecting social proof – collecting product reviews is one of the e-commerce industry’s best practice; visitors can see that they’re not the only people interested in the product, but in fact, other people have bought it and shared their experience on the site.
-Plus, Shopify apps like Loox import reviews directly from AliExpress products, so you don’t need to collect them manually.
+Plus, many Shopify apps like Loox import reviews directly from AliExpress products, so you don’t need to collect them manually.

 - running remarketing campaigns – sometimes people leave your store without buying and that’s okay; the problem starts when they put an item to the cart, but they don’t complete the order.
 Don’t worry.
 You can reach out to them by sending card abandonment emails or targeting them with a remarketing campaign that features the products they left in their cart.
 See Care Cart or AdMonks for that.